Amazeryogo/surf-exel/README.md

 # Can I contribute in it?
 Will a PR be counted in the Hacktoberfest?
 Yes, Absolutely , All contributions are welcome and accepted!
 (As long as they make sense to be added).
 All PR contributions are counted in the Hacktoberfest.
-# Can my computer run it?
-See the supportedplatforms.md in docs to find out if your computer can run surf-exel.

 # Prerequisites